-The term 'Syndicated Loan' is included in the Corporate Finance edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Syndicated Loan' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Syndicated Loan refers to a special type of loan which a group of lenders provides to a borrower.
 It is also called a syndicated bank facility.
 The lending group that works in concert is known as a syndicate.
 Their mission is to pool their resources in order to offer funds to single individual borrowers.
 The borrower does not have to be a corporation in every single scenario.
 It could similarly be a large project, corporation, or even sovereign government.
 Such loans might be made up of credit lines, fixed dollar amounts in funding, or some happy combination of the two concepts.